 One-Time Credit Report

-You can quickly pay to access your credit reports and score from one or three credit reporting bureaus – Experian, TransUnion or Equifax – once.
+You can quickly pay to access your credit reports and score from one or three credit bureaus – Experian, TransUnion, or Equifax – once.
 This service also includes access to live customer support 7 days a week to learn more about how the items on your credit reports affect your credit score.
-Or you can ask any other questions that may come up when you review your credit report.
+You can also ask any other questions that may come up when you review your credit report.

 Experian CreditMatch

 Get matched with credit cards, loans, and other financial products from Experian’s partners based on your credit before applying.
 For example, if you’re searching for a certain type of credit card, you can filter cards by issuer or type.
-For the latter, these include cash back, points, balance transfer, 0 percent introductory APR, travel, no annual fee and low-interest credit cards.
-And you’ll find cards from many issuers on the platform, including Avant, Capital Bank, Capital One, Celtic Bank, Chase, Citi, Credit One Bank, First Access, First Digital, First Progress, Genesis FS Card Services, Luxury Card, MRV Banks, Merrick Bank, Petal, The Bank of Missouri and Wells Fargo.
+For the latter, these include cash back, points, balance transfer, 0 percent introductory APR, travel, no annual fee and credit cards with low interest rates.
+You’ll find cards from many issuers on the platform, including Avant, Capital Bank, Capital One, Celtic Bank, Chase, Citi, Credit One Bank, First Access, First Digital, First Progress, Genesis FS Card Services, Luxury Card, MRV Banks, Merrick Bank, Petal, The Bank of Missouri and Wells Fargo.
 Experian CreditMatch is also included as a part of the CreditWorks Basic membership.

 Experian IdentityWorks

 Access extra identity theft protection features, such as locking and unlocking your Experian credit report and real-time notifications if someone uses your personal information to apply for credit when you opt for an Experian IdentityWork membership.
-There are three membership levels to choose from – Basic (free), Premium and Family.
-The basic plan includes a free Experian credit report and FICO score, credit monitoring and real-time alerts, FICO Score tracking and monitoring, a free personal privacy scan and a free dark web surveillance report.
-Or you can upgrade to get even benefits, like privacy scans, removal of your personal information from people finder sites, up to $1 million in identity theft insurance coverage, fraud resolution assistance, Experian CreditLock and more.
+There are three membership levels to choose from: Basic (free), Premium, and Family.
+The basic plan includes a free Experian credit report and FICO score, credit monitoring and real-time alerts, FICO Score tracking and monitoring, a free personal privacy scan, and a free dark web surveillance report.
+You can also upgrade to get even more benefits, like privacy scans, removal of your personal information from people finder sites, up to $1 million in identity theft insurance coverage, fraud resolution assistance, Experian CreditLock, and more.

 Experian Go